tfikadu/alx-zero_day/0x03-git/README.md

 My first readme
 This is my time.
-I can win
+I can win yes